XiaoxiangGuanGFZ/kNN_MOF_cp/README.md

 Email: guan@gfz-potsdam.de
 ## To-do list
-- csv data import and export functions
+- evaluate the disaggregation performance (daily rr, and time consumption)
-- functions on date series
+- complete section 'how to use'
-- temporal aggregation (hourly2daily)
+- compose a R script for multiple runs